youraveragemathstudent/MITR/README.md

 # MITR ~~mmmukrevampwip~~
-Jaket bare bones for revamp WIP but I suck at coding MITR = Multiplayer In The Revamp
+Jaket bare bones for revamp WIP but I suck at coding<br>
+MITR = Multiplayer In The Revamp